§ 05 · Read

 make up fails with WITNESS_API_KEY: variable required.
 You haven’t run make first-run yet, or the .env file at the repo root is missing.
 Re-run make first-run.

-Witness UI loads but assets list is empty after a PCAP upload.
-Check the scan finished: in the witness UI, click Scans to see status.
+Console loads but the assets list is empty after upload.
+Check the scan finished: in the console, click Scans to see status.
 If it failed, the log tab shows why.
-The most common cause is uploading a non-PCAP file (e.g. a CSV).
+The most common cause is uploading a non-PCAP file.

 Claude Desktop shows the factory server but tools fail with “connection refused.”
 The gateway isn’t running.
 Verify with make pscf-gateway should be up.
 If not, docker compose up -d gateway and check docker logs cf-gateway.

 Port already in use.
 Something else is bound to 5001, 8090, or 8091.
-Stop the conflicting process, or edit docker-compose.yml and services/witness/docker-compose.yml to change the host-side port.
+Stop the conflicting process, or change the host-side port in the compose file.

 What’s next